rbadillap/ai-readme-antispam/README.md

         issue_number: context.issue.number,
         owner: context.repo.owner,
         repo: context.repo.repo,
-        body: 'The changes to the README in this PR may not align with the project documentation standards.
-Please review and ensure the modifications add meaningful value to the project.\n\n' +
+        body: "The changes to the README in this PR may not align with the project documentation standards.
+Please review and ensure the modifications add meaningful value to the project.\n\n" +
-              'Reason: ${{ steps.spam-check.outputs.analysis-reason }}\n\n' +
+              "Reason: ${{ steps.spam-check.outputs.analysis-reason }}\n\n" +
-              'Feel free to update the PR if needed!'
+              "Feel free to update the PR if needed!"
       })
 ```